 Mad honey Intoxication and remedy

-History of Mad honey:
+History of Mad Honey:

 Poisoning effect of mad honey:

 There is this saying, “If you take too much medicine, it becomes poisonous.”
 It is the same with mad honey as well.
-The consumption of mad honey more than one tablespoon results in poisoning, i.e., honey intoxication.
+The consumption of mad honey in more than one tablespoon results in poisoning, i.e., honey intoxication.

 The intoxication is due to the compound called Grayanotoxin.
 The symptoms of poisoning are seen after 2 minutes to 3 hrs.
 The symptoms include Vomiting, Dizziness, Nausea, Salivation, Lacrimation, Urination, Defecation, Gastrointestinal distress, low blood pressure, and a drop in heart rate.
 In the case of high doses, the person might die as well.
 However, there are only a few death cases.